monicamourad/BikeShare_DataAnalysis/README.md

 counts of each user type <br />
 counts of each gender (only available for NYC and Chicago) <br />
 earliest, most recent, most common year of birth (only available for NYC and Chicago) <br />

+# Softwares needed:
+* Python 3, NumPy, and Pandas installed using Anaconda <br />
+* A text editor, like VS Code or Atom. <br />
+* A terminal application (Terminal on Mac and Linux or Cygwin on Windows). <br />